ashjeman/techplanet/README.md

 # TECHPLANET
-A hardware store with computer components catalogue
+A platform with various hardware stores with computer components catalogue

 ## Group Name
 Group D